 Shady Dale in Jasper County, Georgia — The American South (South Atlantic)

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Shady Dale (approx. 0.3 miles away); Old Stage Coach Inn (approx. 0.3 miles away); Pennington (approx. 6 miles away); Home of Senator Alfred Cuthbert (was approx. 6.3 miles away but has been reported missing. ); Godfrey (approx. 6.6 miles away); WWII B-25C Airplane Crash (approx. 7.1 miles away); Antioch Baptist Church (approx. 7.9 miles away); Reese Home (approx. 8.3 miles away).
+Old Stage Coach Inn (within shouting distance of this marker); Providence Baptist Church (approx. 0.3 miles away); Pennington (approx. 5.7 miles away); Godfrey (approx. 6.4 miles away); WWII B-25C Airplane Crash (approx. 6.8 miles away); Antioch Baptist Church (approx. 7.6 miles away); Reese Home (approx. 8˝ miles away); Jasper County (approx. 8.6 miles away).
 Touch for a list and map of all markers in Shady Dale.

 Credits.
 This page was last revised on January 25, 2018.
-This page originally submitted on June 23, 2009, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 1,425 times since then and 25 times this year.
-Photos: 1, 2, 3, 4. submitted on June 23, 2009, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.
+It was originally submitted on January 25, 2018, by Mark Hilton of Montgomery, Alabama.
+This page has been viewed 193 times since then and 59 times this year.
+Photos: 1, 2, 3. submitted on January 25, 2018, by Mark Hilton of Montgomery, Alabama.